 The district has four zones; because of the size, it’s helpful to know which one you’re heading for because the walk between them can be up to 15 minutes.
 The easternmost area is called the Marketplace, and it’s for Disney-themed shops of every theme.
 The middle two zones are Town Center (the outdoor shopping mall, and where the DTS stops are) and The Landing (waterfront dining and bars).
-The westernmost zone is the West Side, which leans toward nightlife and entertainment, with a Cirque du Soleil show, Splitsville Luxury Lanes bowling, and a 24-screen AMC cinema, as if you came to Disney World to go to the movies.
+The westernmost zone is the West Side, which leans toward nightlife and entertainment, with a Cirque du Soleil show (Drawn to Life), Splitsville Luxury Lanes bowling, and a 24-screen AMC cinema, as if you came to Disney World to go to the movies.

 Parking is free in two new, state-of-the-lot structures with cool overhead lights indicating at a distance if the space below them is free.
 The “Orange” structure is most convenient to evening entertainment of the West Side, and “Lime” is closer to the restaurants of The Landing and the shopping of the Town Center and the Marketplace.